tomvita/MyNXCheats/README.md

 # MyNXCheats
-cheat codes for switch that I made
+cheat codes for switch that I made.
+I don't normally port cheats to new game updates.
+You have to choose using these codes vs having the game update.

 ## Aragami 2 1.0.30195.0 TID: 0100787018198000 BID: 3FFD52E56DD8ADB3